EnigmaCurry/d.rymcg.tech/photoprism/README.md

 ```

 This will automatically open the page in your web browser, and will
-prefill the password if you enabled it (and chose to store it in
+prefill the HTTP Basic Authentication password if you enabled it (and chose
-`passwords.json`).
+to store it in `passwords.json`).

+Photoprism also has it's own authentication, and the initial password for
+the "admin" account (whatever you entered for `PHOTOPRISM_ADMIN_USER`)
+is "password".
+You should change this from within Photoprism.

 ## Destroy